R v Grillo: The trial

 On 27 November 2013, the trial began.

-Saatchi testified that it had been Lawson's idea to give the Grillos credit cards.
+Saatchi testified that it had been Lawson's idea to give the Grillo's credit cards.
 He stated that he had not authorized the Grillos' purchases himself, but was unable to say whether Lawson had approved them.
 He testified that he had never seen Lawson take illegal drugs, but added that the drug accusations against Lawson were "pretty compelling".
 Lawson had been "very cross" when he told her that he had confronted the Grillos over their credit card use, Saatchi stated.
 Although Saatchi wanted to deal with the matter privately, Lawson suggested involving the police.
 Saatchi also testified that he was "bereft"[sic] that his email about the drug allegations had been made public.
 Lawson admitted to taking cocaine and cannabis but denied she was or is addicted, she stated, "I found it made an intolerable situation tolerable.
 It’s a false friend.
 I found the answer was in changing the situation and trying to create a tolerable situation for me and my family.
 Since freeing myself from a brilliant but brutal man, I’m now totally cannabis-, cocaine- and drug-free."

-Saatchi's finance director Rahul Gajaar testified that, after the couple's former assistants' alleged unauthorised spending had been uncovered, he suggested that they pay off the debt gradually over a long period.
-However, the Grillos were unhappy with this suggestion, as they felt they would be tied to the Saatchis for the rest of their lives.
+Saatchi's finance director, Rahul Gajaar, testified that, after the couple's former assistants' alleged unauthorised spending had been uncovered, he suggested that they pay off the debt gradually over a long period.
+However, the Grillos stated they were innocent they rather go in front of jury.

-Sharrine Scholtz, another former employee of Charles Saatchi testified personal versus business spending on the cards were not distinguished.
-Scholtz allegedly processed credit statements and allocated spending on items like beauty treatments, clothes, hotels, shopping to business accounts.
-When Scholtz wanted to leave Saatchi's employment she alleges she was threatened over taxi fares she had been allowed to claim and was falsely accused of stealing from petty cash.
-She testified that, if she did not sign an agreement her employer wanted, she "thought perhaps [she] would be standing [accused in court] instead of Lisa and Francesca".
+Sharrine Scholtz, another former employee of Charles Saatchi, testified that personal versus business spending on the cards was not distinguished.
+Scholtz allegedly processed credit statements and allocated spending on items like beauty treatments, clothes, hotels, and shopping to business accounts.
+When Scholtz wanted to leave Saatchi's employment, she alleges she was threatened over taxi fares she had been allowed to claim and was falsely accused of stealing from petty cash.
+She testified that, if she did not sign an agreement her employer wanted, she "thought perhaps [she] would be standing [accused in court] instead of the sisters ".

-On 12 December, the judge made critical remarks concerning comments made by David Cameron in The Spectator magazine in which Cameron said he was a "huge fan" of Lawson and a member of "Team Nigella", her support group on social media.
-The judge asked the jury to ignore what the Prime Minister had said.